git/git.github.io/rev_news/drafts/edition-24.md

 		* The mailing list currently drops contributions via mailers which produce HTML or mixed code.
-It is too difficult for people to supply patches by mail; the “once tested and then should work" approach (“and then everybody failing is stupid”) is considered simply wrong.
+It is too difficult for people to supply patches by mail; the “it worked for me, should work for others, too" approach (“and then everybody failing is stupid”) is considered simply wrong.
 One of the rejected clients is Microsoft Outlook, the other is gmail, the main problem being the handling of white space.
 Perhaps